 1. Create your account & answer key questions about your website & experience

 Visit Wix, and click "Start Now."

 Wix will ask you about the purpose of your website, your past experience creating websites, and what kind of website you will need.
 When you get to the part about the kind of website, use the search feature.
-It might surprise you how specific it will become, and will suggest purposes as detailed as "mortgage broker," "real estate agent," or "mortgage lender."
+It might surprise you how specific it will become, and will suggest purposes as detailed as "mortgage broker," "real estate agent," or "loan officer."

 2. Use the Wix ADI (Artificial Design Intelligence) to create your unique website design

-Wix will ask you if you want to design your own website from scratch or use their interactive tool.
-If you are new at building websites, we suggest using their tool.
+Wix will ask you if you want to design your own website from scratch or use their interactive website design tool.
+If you are new at building websites or don't have website design experience, we suggest using their tool.
 Get started by clicking the blue "Start Now" button.

 Then, Wix will ask you which features you’ll need for your site.
 You can explore from several options, but we recommend at a bare minimum selecting "Subscribe Form" and "Blog."